qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

   - ports and adapters
   - web development
 author: Marc Evers, Rob Westgeest
-image: /attachments/blogposts/2020/PortsAndAdapters-8.png
+image: /attachments/blogposts/2020/front-end-hexagon-sketch.jpg
 ---

 In a [previous post](/2020/09/09/how-to-keep-complexity-in-check-with-hexagonal-architecture.html), we elaborated on why and how we apply [Hexagonal Architecture](/2020/08/20/hexagonal-architecture.html) in front end applications.

 We have also written about [how hexagonal architecture informs test architecture](/2020/09/17/test-architecture.html).
-We also apply this thinking for a front end component: as we distinguish ports, adapters and domain logic, we will have unit tests, adapter integration tests, and possibly some component end-to-end tests.
+We apply this thinking for a front end component as well: as we distinguish ports, adapters and domain logic, we will have unit tests, adapter integration tests, and possibly some component end-to-end tests.

 In this post we will dive a bit deeper in the how and why using an example taken from the Agile Fluency Diagnostic application we are developing.

-> The [Agile Fluency Model](https://www.agilefluency.org/) describes an agile team's pathway in a positive, inclusive way, promoting improvement.
+> The [Agile Fluency® Model](https://www.agilefluency.org/) describes an agile team's pathway in a positive, inclusive way, promoting improvement.
 If you haven't already, checking out the [Agile Fluency Model](https://www.agilefluency.org/) may well be worth your while.
 Or [drop us a line](/contact) if you'd like to learn more.

 Using the model includes devising diagnostic sessions and investment plans for teams to grow.
 As licensed facilitators, we facilitate such diagnostic sessions and guide teams in agility.
 When we were forced by COVID-19 to facilitate the diagnostics remotely, we decided to build an application for that purpose.
 In the diagnostic application facilitators can manage their diagnostic sessions, invite teams to sessions, and facilitate the sessions online.